Sh1v4nk/NumGuess/README.md

 ```
 2. Open the `index.html` file in your web browser.

-3. Alternatively, you can view a live demo of the ToDoList here(Will be added soon).
+3. Alternatively, you can view a live demo of the NumGuess [here](https://sh1v4nk.github.io/NumGuess/).

 ## Technologies Used